daniele-canavese/fingerprinting/README.md

 Once the training has been completed, you can use the `classification/report.py` to test the classifiers and to generate a set of LaTeX files with a commprehensive report.
-This is the same script that we used to generate the data in brief accompanying our paper.
+This is the same script that we used to generate the data in brief accompanying our paper and the same pdf that is available in the `docs` folder.